The Language Arts program is designed to provide multi-sensory instruction in the areas of writing, grammar, comprehension, and vocabulary.

 In order to implement the goals and objectives, which are derived from Maryland State Standards and current research findings, a variety of programs are utilized to meet the individual learning styles of the students.
-Such programs include Step Up To Writing, Language!, Framing Your Thoughts, the Write Source series, and Houghton Mifflin’s English.
+Such programs include: Step Up To Writing, Language!, Framing Your Thoughts, the Write Source series, and Houghton Mifflin’s English.
 Interactive Whiteboards in the classroom also give students access to internet resources and activities.
-In addition, students in grades 5-8 are issued Chromebooks to use for writing across the curriculum.
+In addition, every single student enrolled is issued a Chromebook to use for writing across the curriculum.

 For Orton-Gillingham students, a variety of literature selections are used in the classroom to support vocabulary, comprehension, and fluency.
 For students placed in Literature classes, the focus in Language Arts is writing and higher-level grammar.